WINTER IS COMING

 Going off grid, dodging Covid waves and restrictions, is an appealing option.
 Mountain Heaven has launched three new Ski Explore trips to, Georgia, Uzbekistan and Iran, destinations not on the usual list for skiers and snowboarders.
 They can be booked as separate trips, or combined as one.

 Prefer to be within heli reach of European medical attention?
 Then small is now a big attraction.
-Those purpose built ski resorts boasting vast areas of groomed pistes, multi lifts and many apres bars that pack in the crowds - and infections - are now less appealing than more remote resorts.
-Significantly, British Airways is running a promotion (September) featuring Europe's Hidden Resorts, the smaller mountain satellite villages linked to larger resorts such as La Tania, Vaujany and Samoëns.
+Those purpose built ski resorts boasting vast areas of groomed pistes, multi lifts and many apres bars that pack in the crowds - and infections - are now less appealing than more remote resorts and the smaller mountain satellite villages linked to larger resorts such as La Tania, Vaujany and Samoëns.

-So if one of these is your 'secret' resort, away from the crowds, blame Covid AND British Airways if your lift queues are rammed, this winter.
+So if one of these is your 'secret' resort, away from the crowds, blame Covid if your lift queues are rammed, this winter.

 The Covid effect?